sara-nl/clouddocs/TUDelftcourse-20160413/partA.markdown

 ![select_template](/images/select_template2.png)
 * Give your virtual machine a name: **My First VM**.
 This name is also used as the VM's host name.
 * Number of instances: **1**.
-* Click on the _Create_ button at the top of the screen.
+* Click on the green _Create_ button at the top of the screen.
 * Refresh the VM status by clicking on the symbol of the two arrows chasing each other, <i class="fa fa-refresh"></i>, next to the green _<i class="fa fa-plus" style="background-color:#43AC6A;border-color:#368a55;color:#fff;padding:1px 1ex 1px 1ex;"></i>_ button.

 #### What happened?